 Announcing our new STEMarts Apprenticeship program, designed for women/girls from Northern New Mexico (ages 14-20) and launched in 2022 thanks to a 2-yr Los Alamos National Laboratory Foundation Education Enrichment grant.
 Congratulations to our winners!
 Amelia Martinez, Dominique Vigil, Feliciana Gonzales, Megan Odom and Svetlana Backhaus.
-We also welcomed and congratulate Jade Rael as this year’s Apprentice Mentor.
+We also welcomed an congratulate Jade Rael as this year’s Apprentice mentor.
 This position was sponsored through the Taos Pueblo Education and Training Division Apprenticeship program for native residents of Taos County.
 Jade is a first year student at UCLA, participates in all the programming, and has initiated a new STEMarts Lab Podcast series which she will lead in collaboration with the apprentices.

 Our first cohort of STEMarts Apprentices just completed their first quarter and are rocking it.
 In this short time frame they have created their own websites and started monthly blog posts after an awesome virtual 3-day workshop led by Jennifer Case-Nevarrez, Community Learning Network (CLN), Santa Fe.
 They learned from John Di Ruggiero (CLN) how to use ArcGIS software to design geo-tagged StoryMaps and they have been getting up to speed on the STEMarts space-themed curriculum in preparation for Space Messengers, an international Mixed Reality traveling installation that aims to expand our relationship to the universe and our identify as planetary citizens.
-Next venue for Space Messengers: The PASEO Festival on September 15,16, 2022
+Next venue for Space Messengers: The PASEO Festival on September 15,16, 2022.